ben-ng/mutex-js/README.md

 ## Correctness

+**This mutex should not be used if correctness is important to you.** While this module is very good at compensating for garbage collection pauses and clock drift, you cannot be 100% certain that the lock you have acquired has expired because processes get paused for bizzare reasons out of your control.
+Please read Martin Kleppmann's [blog post about distributed locking](http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) to better understand this.

+If you can deal with a mutex that is very rarely wrong (<0.000001% of the time), then go ahead and use this.

 ### Test Suite

 Mutex has a comprehensive test suite, and releases always have 100% statement, branch, and function coverage.

 ### Fuzzer

-Mutex has a fuzzer that has detected very subtle problems in the past (such as those caused by clock drift / garbage collection pauses).
+Mutex has a fuzzer can detect very subtle problems (such as those caused by clock drift / garbage collection pauses).
 You can run it with `npm run fuzz`.
 It will keep running until a consistency issue is detected.
 The most subtle issues detected so far required up to fifteen hours of fuzzing.

-### Formal Proof

-TODO

 ## License